kirill-karpin/simplerpg/README.md

 SimpleRPG
 =========

-SimpleRPG on php in OOP style.
+Simple RPG game on PHP in OOP style.